The Killers: 2017–2018: Wonderful Wonderful

-2019–2020: Imploding the Mirage
+2019–2021: Imploding the Mirage, Pressure Machine and Keuning's return

-On November 15, 2019, the Killers announced their 6th studio album titled Imploding the Mirage for a Spring 2020 release.
+On November 15, 2019, the Killers announced their sixth studio album titled Imploding the Mirage, due for a Spring 2020 release.
 On that day, the band also announced a UK and Ireland stadium tour to take place in May and June 2020.
-On March 12, 2020, the album's lead single "Caution" was released featuring a solo by Lindsey Buckingham.
-Lindsey Buckingham said of the band, "There’s such a strong center to what they're doing.
+On March 12, 2020, the album's lead single "Caution" was released featuring a solo by Fleetwood Mac guitarist Lindsey Buckingham.
+Lindsey Buckingham said of the band, "There's such a strong center to what they're doing.
 Their material is so well crafted that it cuts across a lot of generational lines."
 It was also confirmed by Flowers that Keuning did not participate in recording the album and that he will still not be touring with the band.
 On April 25, 2020, "Caution" reached number one on Billboard's Alternative Songs chart, setting a record of 13 years and 6 months since the band's last number-one song on the chart.

 In an interview with Rolling Stone published on May 5, 2020, Flowers and Vannucci stated that while Keuning is on hiatus from the band and that they had difficulties in working on the new album without him, he is still welcome to return to the Killers.
 They also stated that although Stoermer's role in the band continues to be limited due to pyro-inflicted hearing damage suffered during a past show in London, he is still close with Flowers and Vannucci, was involved in the recording of the album, and is expected to play select live shows once touring resumes.
 On July 15, 2020, the band released the music video of their new album second single "My Own Soul's Warning" and stated the album would be released on August 21, 2020.